DANS-KNAW/easy-bag-store/docs/04_tutorial.md

         > OK: Done pruning

    Note that we provided as the second argument the bag-id of the bag in which the unchanged files where located.
 You may append as many bag-ids as you like.
-We call these reference bags or **ref-bag**s.
+We call these bags reference bags or **ref-bag**s.

 4. Now let's have a look at `sample-updated`: